Computing nonlinearity ratios using second order black hole perturbation theory: Adding overtones to the analysis

 and similarly for the limit $x \rightarrow -\infty$, $\phi_+(x,s_i+s_j)$ goes inside the integral and $\phi_-(x,s_i+s_j)$ comes outside.
 We can compute the integral in \ref{overtone} by the method of steepest descent, provided the approximation of stationary phase is valid.

 Now, let us consider the general case of two linear $l_1$ modes interacting to give rise to a second order $l_2$ mode.
 We can define the ratio of the second order amplitude to the product of the two parent first order amplitudes.
-This ratio is not what will be directly observed in a numerical simulation of mergers since the dominant linear amplitudes are not the overtones.
-However, it helps us quantify the relative amplitude of these second order QNMs to the corresponding linear parent modes and is the natural ratio to take since the time dependence in the numerator and denominator gets cancelled out.
+This ratio helps us quantify the relative amplitude of these QQNMs to the corresponding linear parent modes and is the natural ratio to take since the time dependence in the numerator and denominator gets cancelled out.
 Let us define

 where $I_{1ij}$ and $I_{2ij}$ are similar to the $l=4$ case.
 Here, $a_{s}$, $b_{s}$ and $A_{-,s}$ are functions of $s$ as defined in \eqref{phi-qnm},\eqref{phi-}.

 and

 Here,